finos/fluxnova-feel-scala/CONTRIBUTING.md

 # Contributing to FEEL-Scala

-This document describes the contribution process and governance policies of the FINOS FloWave project.
+This document describes the contribution process and governance policies of the FINOS Flowave project.
 The project is also governed by the [Linux Foundation Antitrust Policy](https://www.linuxfoundation.org/antitrust-policy/), and the FINOS [IP Policy]( https://community.finos.org/governance-docs/IP-policy.pdf), [Code of Conduct](https://community.finos.org/docs/governance/code-of-conduct), [Collaborative Principles](https://community.finos.org/docs/governance/collaborative-principles/), and [Meeting Procedures](https://community.finos.org/docs/governance/meeting-procedures/).

 :tada: First off, thanks for taking the time to contribute! :+1: